aparoski/Runescape_GE_Analyzer/README.md

 ### Initial Item Information - script 1

+** This method is inefficient and is going to be updated. ** Note that another method using the official GE website and its catalogue of item catagories provides a more extensive (and assumed exhaustive) list of items that are listed on the grand exchange: https://secure.runescape.com/m=itemdb_rs/catalogue
+An update to the code is pending.

 Starting out, we do not have a list of all current Runescape 3 items that we may find on the game's grand exchange.
 To fill this list out, we can collect the list of tradeable item names from the runescape fandom website and then use those names to search the runescape grand exchange site for additional item information.

 We will send the new information to our database.

 Once we have a starting list, this script can be run every once in a while to update the analyzer with new items added to the game, without the need for a manual check each time this happens.
 We can reduce proccessing time by shortening the list of item names used to check the grandexchange site by removing any items that have already been entered into the database.

 ### Logged Item Scraper - script 2